Swiped (2025 film): Release

-Swiped was released in the United States on Hulu by 20th Century Studios on September 19, 2025.
+Swiped had its world premiere in the Gala Presentations section of the 2025 Toronto International Film Festival on September 9, 2025.'
+The film was released in the United States on Hulu by 20th Century Studios on September 19, 2025.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on 14 critics, indicating "mixed or average" reviews.

 Caroline Siede of The A.V.
 Club gave the film a B grade, writing, "Swipeds standard rise-and-fall structure suggests that even things that start out good can become corrupted over time.
 Yet in choosing to pause its story in 2019, before the myth of the girlboss truly crumbled in the 2020s, it ends on its simplest note.
 The decision makes Swiped a breezy, empowering watch—at least for those who find the idea of becoming a 'self-made billionaire' empowering.
 But the real revolution would be letting the subjects of female tech biopics remain as messy as the men."
 The Mary Sues Rachel Leishman said the film "isn't a perfect biopic and it isn't one of the more serious attempts at telling these stories but it is a fun and interesting look into how Bumble came to be."

 Clarisse Loughrey of The Independent was more critical, giving the film 2/5 stars.
 She wrote, "There's a deliberate unseriousness to Swiped, from Dan Stevens's vaguely absurd Russian accent and indie boy fringe as Andreev, to the depiction of 2010s culture as all playground slides in the office and black tights with sneakers."
 Kevin Maher of The Times also gave it 2/5 stars, writing, "Moments like these, smartly sold by James in charismatic form, would be catnip for subversive film-makers such as Emerald Fennell or Greta Gerwig.
 But the director and co-writer Rachel Lee Goldenberg (Unpregnant) never fully attacks and instead shifts skittishly between a Devil Wears Prada-style you-go-girl success story and the tougher darker film that occasionally emerges."
 John Lui of The Straits Times also gave it 2/5 stars, saying, "[Whitney Wolfe Herd] is alive, rich and armed with lawyers, so this portrait is devoid of juice.
 There is almost nothing here about her psychological make-up, which tends to be the most interesting thing about studies of self-made millionaires."